Alpha Shelembe

 Alpha Shelembe is a South African politician who represented the African National Congress (ANC) in the KwaZulu-Natal Provincial Legislature from 2014 to 2019.
 Between 2006 and 2011, he was a local councillor in Msunduzi Local Municipality, where he was Speaker from 2006 to 2010 and Deputy Mayor for a brief period in 2011.
 He resigned from the council in June 2011 after prolonged protests calling for his removal.
 He is also known for his activities as a local ANC leader in the party's Moses Mabhida branch in Umgungundlovu, including as the branch's regional chairperson between 2012 and 2014.

 Early life

 Shelembe is from KwaShifu near Howick in present-day KwaZulu-Natal (formerly Natal province).
-Shelembe's father, Bhekinduna, was the leader of one of the factions of the Shembe Church.
+Shelembe's father, Prophet Bhekinduna L. Shelembe, was the leader of EKuphumuleni Nazareth Baptist Church which is one of the factions of the Shembe Church.
 Bhekinduna was married several times and Shelembe was the eldest of several siblings, including a twin brother, Omega, who reportedly later worked at the National Treasury and Ithala Bank.
 According to the Witness, Shelembe was an Inkatha activist in the 1980s and 1990s.